Inlining Monad Bayes

 The

-was removed as a build dependency, and the local clone ofmonad-bayes
+monad-bayeslibrary fromhackagewas removed as a build dependency, and the local clone ofmonad-bayesis now used as a dependency instead.

 The

-pragma was added topmmh
+INLINEpragma was added topmmhofmonad-bayes.

-.Revisiting the
+Revisiting the

-is usually prepended to functions that the compiler has unwrapped some of the arguments for (which eliminates a pattern match).$s
+inferModelfunction, we can now see that the call topmmh(previously represented bylvl) has been inlined with what is now called$w$spmmh.$wis usually prepended to functions that the compiler has unwrapped some of the arguments for (which eliminates a pattern match).$sis usually prepended to functions that the compiler has specialised.

 -